Texas testing drops as schools reopen, prepare for football

 Other states in the South clobbered by the virus this summer are also seeing improvements, including Alabama.
 Intensive care units remain frustratingly full there, but the average new confirmed cases each day has dropped below 1,000, from 1,800 in mid-July.

-— Some countries in Europe, which suffered greatly in the spring but appeared recently to have largely tamed the coronavirus, are seeing worrying rises in case numbers as tourism rebounds.
-Italy’s number of daily confirmed infections surged past 600 for the first time in three months, according to Health Ministry figures.
-Greece is also seeing a rise, and the government has imposed new restrictions.

-— Algeria started reopening its mosques, cafes, beaches and parks for the first time in five months, gradually relaxing one of the world’s longer virus confinement periods.
-Curfews remain in place in more than half the country, but authorities decided to start reopening public places, saying the virus infection rate is believed to have stabilized.

-It’s not clear why testing has fallen off in the U.S., even as many areas of the country are still experiencing serious outbreaks.
+It’s not clear why testing has fallen off, even as many areas of the country are still experiencing serious outbreaks.
 Health experts suspect some Americans, jaded by images of long testing lines and the possibility of results taking a week or longer, are deciding not to bother unless they’re ill.
 Others have suggested that mixed messages about the disease — like President Donald Trump’s recent false claim that 99% of COVID-19 cases are harmless — could deter people from seeking tests.

 “The good answer would be because we have less COVID, fewer people have symptoms.
 A bad answer might be that people gave up because it’s taking a long time,” said Dr. Junda Woo, medical director for San Antonio Metro Health.
 “We have the data, but we don’t have a lot of the answers behind the data.”